abdulj007/Falcon-9-Data-Science-Project/README.md

  c.
 What influences a successful rocket landing

-This project is separated in 8 notebooks that span from data gathering to exploratory data analysis to using machine learning algorithms to find the answers we seek
+This project is separated in 8 notebooks that span from data gathering to exploratory data analysis to using machine learning algorithms to find the answers we seek.

 Find the breakdown below:

 Part 1 - Data Collection API notebook